-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-- Overall, we rate the Journal Gazette Least Biased due to a balanced editorial page and High for factual reporting based on proper sourcing and a clean fact check record.
+- Overall, we rate the Journal Gazette Least Biased due to a balanced editorial page and High for factual reporting based on proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

 Founded in 1863, The Journal Gazette is a daily newspaper from Fort Wayne, Indiana.

 Funded by / Ownership

-The paper is owned by The Journal Gazette Co. and revenue is generated through advertising and subscription fees.
+The paper is owned by The Journal Gazette Co., and revenue is generated through advertising and subscription fees.

 Analysis / Bias